SummersRemote/CSSAssist/README.md

 loadCSS(url)
 -----------------
-The loadCSS() method loads an external CSS file (referenced by url).
+The loadCSS() method loads an external CSS file (referenced by url) by creating and inserting an appropriate &lt;script&gt; element.
 The context is not relevant.
 For example,

 ```javascript
 $css().loadCSS('//cdnjs.cloudflare.com/ajax/libs/normalize/2.1.0/normalize.css');